-Presidential Palace Museum Kigali – Residence to Former President Juvenal Habyarimana
+Presidential Palace Museum Kigali Rwanda

 The place is located just 4 kilometers from Kanombe Airstrip, on the eastern borders of Kigali.
 To reach there you take the road to the airport and continue driving for a few kilometers till you reach at the Kanombe military hospital on your right.
 Continue driving and the road will change from tarmac to dirt road.
 As you come to a big Kanombe primary school which is still on your right, from where the road will split into many routes.
 Turn on your left and that will lead you straight to the museum’s gate.
 The museum is always open seven days a week starting from 9 am to 5 pm (except during umuganda, when they open at 11 am).

-The entrance for non-residents is Rwf 6,000 where as those with a resident visa pay Rwf 5,000, but do not forget to carry your residency card as it is one of the requirement required at the entrance.
+The entrance for non-residents is Rwf 6,000 where as those with a resident visa pay Rwf 5,000, but do not forget to carry your residency card as it is one of the requirements at the entrance.
 In case you need to take photos you have to pay another Rwf 2,000 and you are allowed to take photos outside the house and in the garden.
 Photos of the interior are not accepted.

-The gardens outside the house are more normal and well maintained in a good condition .the compound is well kept with variety of many beautiful trees and flowers of all types shading very lovely patches of grass crisscrossed by stone walkways.
+The gardens outside the presidential museum are more normal and well maintained in a good condition .the compound is well kept with variety of many beautiful trees and flowers of all types shading very lovely patches of grass crisscrossed by stone walkways.
 The compound also has a tennis court, swimming pool, an outdoor bar and playground equipment are also a available.
 Near the center of the behind garden are the remains of a concrete pond that once stored the president’s treasured pet, a 300 pound python whose duty it was to fend off evil spirits, as well as imparting fear in any of the president’s visitors who was not in his favor.

-At the very rear of the palace yard deceits what may be the greatest piece of the institution – the leftovers of Habyarimana with his 60 passenger jet that were notably shot down on April 6th, 1994, causing the Rwandan Genocide.
+At the very rear of the palace yard deceits what may be the greatest piece of the institution – the leftovers of Habyarimana with his 60 passenger jet that was notably shot down on April 6th, 1994, causing the Rwandan Genocide.
 The plane unexpectedly crashed in the president’s own home yard, killing everyone there together with Burundi president by then.
 The crash also injured the python’s pond which escaped and nobody ever saw it again.